Port Couvreux

-Port Couvreux (/fr/) is a former settlement of the Kerguelen Islands, French Southern and Antarctic Lands, Southern Indian Ocean.
+Port Couvreux (/fr/) is a former settlement of the Kerguelen Islands, French Southern and Antarctic Lands, Southern Indian Ocean, France.

 The village was located at the head of Hillsborough Bay, in the innermost part of the Baleiniers Gulf.
 There are still remains of some of the abandoned buildings of the failed venture, including a small graveyard.

+Despite being among the most isolated places on Earth, the Kerguelen Islands remain a French territory, inhabited by a small population of French citizens.